JonathanCMitchell/speedChallenge/ReadMe.md

 * Method 2: Convert optical flow angles and magnitude HSV to RGB and pass that into the network as (66, 220, 3) RGB values.

-Method 2 outperforms Method 1 by a lot.
-Method 2 providede MSE values of ~5.6, while Method 1 led to values ~30.

 * Hyperparameter selection:
 I trained the model with 400 samples per epoch, with batch sizes of 32.
 Therefore I sent ~16,000 images into the generator, resulting in 8k optical flow differentials.
 I also used an adam optimizer, and ELU activation functions because they lead to convergence faster!